Your Random Science News Story for the Month of October

 When a particular dip in a star’s light curve happens periodically, it indicates an object is (probably) regularly blocking some amount of that light.
 The bigger the planet, the more it blocks.
-The closer a planet, the more it blocks.
+The closer a planet to its star, the more it blocks.
 When this detection method was younger, we could only pick out Jupiter-sized planets orbiting their stars super closely (aka “Hot Jupiters”), but nowadays we can use this Transit Method to find Earth-sized rocks.2

 NGTS-1b’s initial transit data was taken by the NGTS telescopes – 12 fully-automated 20 cm-aperture telescopes working as one at the ESO’s Paranal Observatory in Chile.
 Here’s a sample of the NGTS data over the course of one transit:

 Follow-up data was collected by the 1.2-meter Euler Telescope at La Silla Observatory – 50 exposures 3 minutes long over the course of 3 hours, all in one morning.
 One transit was observed:

 The HARPS spectrograph on the ESO’s 3.6-m telescope (also at La Silla) was used to measure how much the planet was gravitationally tugging on its star, and therefore estimate its mass.

 What’d they find?